Community life and jobs

 Being part of my community

-The Department of Human Services funds a range of services and supports that can assist people with a disability to become more independent and participate in their local community.
+The Department of Human Services is a Victorian Government department that funds a range of services and supports that can assist people with a disability to become more independent and participate in their local community.

 These services and supports recognise that people with a disability have different community needs, depending on their age, disability, support needs, cultural and linguistic background and where they live.